vsternbach/angular-ts-decorators/README.md

-# angular-decorated
+# angular-ts-decorators
 A collection of angular 2 style decorators for angularjs 1.5.x projects written in typescript

 ## Prerequisites
-`angular-decorated` tries to mimic [angular 2 style](https://angular.io/docs/ts/latest/guide/style-guide.html) decorators as closely as possible.
+`angular-ts-decorators` tries to mimic [angular 2 style](https://angular.io/docs/ts/latest/guide/style-guide.html) decorators as closely as possible.

 Some of the decorator interfaces (@Component and @Directive) were heavily inspired by this excellent [Angular 1.x styleguide (ES2015)](https://github.com/toddmotto/angular-styleguide).